Motley County License Hearing Guide

 What It Is

-Separate From Criminal Court: It's essential to understand that the ALR hearing is a civil proceeding, entirely separate from your criminal DUI case.
-The purpose of the hearing is to determine whether the Texas DPS has sufficient evidence to suspend your driver's license administratively.
+- Separate from Criminal Court: It's essential to remember that the ALR hearing is entirely separate from any criminal proceedings related to your DUI charge.
+The ALR hearing focuses solely on whether the DPS has sufficient grounds to suspend your driver's license.

-Lower Burden of Proof Than Criminal Trial: The standard of proof in an ALR hearing is lower than in a criminal trial.
-The DPS only needs to prove their case by a "preponderance of the evidence," meaning it is more likely than not that the suspension is warranted.
+- Lower Burden of Proof than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
+The DPS only needs to show a "preponderance of the evidence" (meaning it's more likely than not) that the requirements for suspension are met.

 How to Prepare

-Gather Evidence (Witness Statements, Video, Etc.): If possible, gather any evidence that supports your case.
-This could include witness statements, dashcam footage, or any other information that might challenge the DPS's case.
+- Gather Evidence: Collect any evidence that supports your case, such as witness statements, dashcam footage, or any other information that challenges the DPS's case.

 Possible Outcomes

-Suspension Upheld: If the hearing officer determines that the DPS has met its burden of proof, your license suspension will be upheld.
+- Suspension Upheld: If the DPS proves its case, your license suspension will be upheld.
+The suspension will begin 40 days after your arrest date.

-Suspension Overturned: If the hearing officer determines that the DPS has not met its burden of proof, your license suspension will be overturned, and your driving privileges will be reinstated.
+- Suspension Overturned: If you successfully challenge the DPS's case, the suspension will be overturned, and your driving privileges will be restored.

 Hardship/Restricted License in Texas

-IID Requirement: Depending on the circumstances of your case, the court may require you to install an ignition interlock device (IID) in your vehicle as a condition of obtaining a restricted license.
+- IID Requirement: In some cases, the court may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining an ODL.

 Getting Your License Back